OmariLyn07/OmariLyn07/README.md

 - 👋 Hi, I’m @OmariLyn07
-- 👀 I’m interested in Mobile Programming and Java Development
+- 👀 I’m interested in Data engineering
-- 🌱 I’m currently learning Java, Kotlin, MySQL, Flutter/Dart
+- 🌱 I’m currently learning Python, SQL, and Java
 - 📫 How to reach me [LinkedIn](www.linkedin.com/in/omari-lyn-a39157270)
-- ⚡ Fun fact: I am a 2024 Computer Science Graduate
+- ⚡ Fun fact: A well structured database is the powerhouse of any company

 <!---